August Garden Calendar

 - Fertilize lawns now only if it is absolutely necessary.
 Only slow-release products should be used.
 Milorganite is a good choice that won’t burn in the heat.

-- If grubs are damaging your lawn, treat with BioAvanced 24 hour grub killer.
+- If grubs are damaging your lawn, treat them with BioAvanced 24-hour grub killer.